 - Major events or holiday weekends.
 To avoid overcrowded places, it’s best to ensure your vacation time isn’t falling under major events or holiday weekends.
 It’s also possible to face hotel cancellations due to local traffic at these times.

-Having flexible timelines for your vacation can help you save money as some flight costs go down by half if taken on odd days like the weekdays or in the middle of the night.
+Having flexible timelines for your vacation can help you save money as some flight costs go down by half if taken on odd days like weekdays or in the middle of the night.
 Make use of Google Flights to find the cheapest time to travel to the destination you have in mind.

 4. Explore Your Destination With Budget and Timing in Mind